Mohamed-Tamer-1/Mohamed-Tamer-1/README.md

-👋 Hi, I'm Mohamed Tamer, a Junior Data Analyst and Backend Developer.
-I'm currently a Computer Science student with a passion for backend development and data analysis.
+👋 Hi, I'm Mohamed Tamer, a Junior Data Analyst and Full-Stack Developer.
+I'm currently a Computer Science student with a passion for Full-Stack Development and Aata Analysis.

 <p align="center">